North-Studios/NS-Logger/README.md

 If issues occur:

-1. Check access rights in JSON files.
+1. Check database file permissions in the data directory
-2. Ensure log files exist and are readable.
+2. Ensure log files exist and are readable
-3. Check bot logs in `logs/nsl-bot.log`.
+3. Check bot logs in `logs/nsl-bot.log`
+4. Verify database structure using SQLite browser if needed

 ---

-**Version:** 3.1
+**Version:** 4.1